BaroqueObama/BaroqueObama/README.md

+### I am 9 repos behind on my GitHub 😔 Hopefully I'll clutch up and add them in by the start of October 🤩
 ## Some of my repos are sorted in the following organizations (so check them out too ✨)

  - [**🔬 Data Analysis**](https://github.com/BO-Data-Analysis)